 IoT-Boon or Bane?

 FREMONT, CA: Internet of Things (IoT) has become a widespread phenomenon across all industries, creating a world of unmatched convenience.
-From fitness, to travel, to home security, IoT is connecting human lives directly to computers and internet networks.
-By establishing seamless connectivity, IoT allows people to monitor homes from remote locations, track fitness progress and change routes while travelling using live navigation applications.
+From fitness to travel to home security, IoT is connecting human lives directly to computers and internet networks.
+By establishing seamless connectivity, IoT allows people to monitor homes from remote locations, track fitness progress, and change routes while traveling using live navigation applications.

 These challenges and threats that arise with the advent of IoT cannot be ignored despite the high level of convenience it brings in a person’s day to day living.
 IoT is witnessing broad adoption but this technology will only transform our life in a favorable manner when it is secured from exploitation.